enonic/enonic/xp/7.0/enonic-cli.md

 ## File structure

-* Enonic CLI, will create a dot folder in the user folder to store the XP distributions, sandboxes and projects.
+* Enonic CLI, will create a dot folder in the user folder to store the XP distributions and sandboxes.
 * ~/.enonic
   * distributions
     * 7.0.0-macos